PRE/PRE-K/K (AGES 3 - 5)

 GRADES 7 - 8

 How could ascending ninth graders make the jump from the MFS middle school--consisting of 8-14 students--to a large private or public school in the area?
 Extremely well, it turns out.
-In fact, as mentioned in our Track Our Grads section, 100% of our middle schoolers have been accepted to their first high school of choice over the last eight years.
+In fact, as mentioned in our Track Our Grads section, 100% of our middle schoolers have been accepted to their first high school of choice over the last eleven years.

 Why are our middle school grads so coveted?
 Think exposure to a college seminar-like setting where students are challenged to think critically, present articulately, defend passionately their positions, and adapt responsively as needed.
 Think a hotbed of learning, an incubator if you will, where a handful of students push each other and pull the best out of one another in a joint enterprise of learning.
 Think that perfect blend of intellectual freedom, personal responsibility, elevated expectations and high degree of accountability that comes from a smartly designed, laser-focused, smaller-group setting.